-Frequently underrepresented in book collections, and in English lessons in primary classrooms, poetry is a powerhouse for developing reading comprehension with its richly allusive, compressed language which offers itself for multi-layered meanings and interpretation.
+Frequently underrepresented in book collections, and in English lessons in primary classrooms, poetry is a powerhouse for developing reading comprehension.
+The richly allusive, compressed language of poetry offers opportunities for multilayered reading and interpretation.

-Poetry can also be fun, light, engaging, a door to unlocking the reading for some children who find it hard to sustain interest in longer texts.
+Poetry can also be fun, light, engaging, unlocking the reading for some children who find it hard to sustain interest in longer texts.
 Often combined with humour with its potential for language play it can captivate and entertain, developing language by stealth.

 Areas of Focus